alunduil/blog.alunduil.com/posts/2018-01-07-how-to-read.md

 section or chapter of the next and repeat until done reading for the session.

 I couple short reading bursts of an individual book with practised recall before continuing a book I read in a previous session.
+For example, in one session I might read "Type-Driven Development with Idris", "The Thirteen Books of the Elements", and "Abstract Algebra".
+In my next reading session, I would take a moment before starting to recall the section or chapter I previously read of "Type-Driven Development with Idris".
+Then I would read the next section or chapter before doing the same recall and reading of "The Thirteen Books of the Elements".

 By re-establishing reading context without re-reading the previous section before continuing a book, I ensure that I can keep the contents of a book relevant to some mnemonic.
 Usually the author, title, or cover if not all three.

 The second idiosyncracy to my methodoloy is the way I sort my books and order my reading.
 I sort books I am currently reading by a quality I've been calling